BraisGabin/detekt-junit-rules/README.md

 ## Configuration

 Remember that, by default, all the rules aren't enable.
-To activate the rule you need to write something like this in your yaml configuration:
+To activate the ruls you need to write something like this in your yaml configuration:

 ```yaml